neondatabase/website/content/docs/how-to-guides/using-branches.md

 https://neon.tech/docs/quickstart/postgres/

 After creating a Project and adding data, click **Create branch** on the **Dashboard** tab in the Neon Console to create a branch.
-Alternatively, you can use the Neon API to create your branch.
+Alternatively, you can use the Neon API to create a branch.

 Create a Branch Using the API
 ======================================